-Unless the rating assigned by S&P to the Issuer is at least "BBB-" (or such similar nomenclature then used by S&P) and the Issuer is comfortable that such rating would not fall below this level as a result of such redemption or repurchase the Issuer intends (without thereby assuming a legal obligation), during the period from and including the issue date of the Securities to but excluding the Reset Date falling on 28 March 2043, in the event of:
+Unless the rating assigned by S&P to the Issuer is at least "BBB-" (or such similar nomenclature then used by S&P) and the Issuer is comfortable that such rating would not fall below this level as a result of such redemption or repurchase the Issuer intends (without thereby assuming a legal obligation), during the period from and including the issue date of the Securities to but excluding the Reset Date falling on 14 September 2038 for Euro Securities and 14 March 2040 for Sterling Securities, in the event of:

-- (i) an early redemption of the Securities; or - (ii) a repurchase of the Securities of more than (a) 10 per cent. of the aggregate principal amount of the Securities originally issued in any period of 12 consecutive months or (b) 25 per cent. of the aggregate principal amount of the Securities originally issued in any period of 10 consecutive years, that it will redeem or repurchase such Securities only to the extent that such part of the aggregate principal amount of the Securities to be redeemed or repurchased as was characterised as equity credit by S&P at the time of their issuance to apply to the Securities after redemption of the Securities upon the occurrence of an Equity Offering Linked Call Event no longer is available to the Issuer (but taking into account any changes in hybrid capital methodology or another relevant methodology or the interpretation thereof since the issuance of the Securities) does not exceed such part of the net proceeds which is received by the Issuer or any subsidiary of the Issuer during the 360-day period prior to the date of such redemption or repurchase from the sale or issuance by the Issuer or any subsidiary of the Issuer to third party purchasers (other than subsidiaries of the Issuer) of securities as is characterised by S&P, at the time of sale or issuance, as equity credit.
+- (i) an early redemption of a Tranche; or - (ii) a repurchase of a Tranche of more than (a) 10 per cent. of the aggregate principal amount of the relevant Securities originally issued in any period of 12 consecutive months or (b) 25 per cent. of the aggregate principal amount of the relevant Securities originally issued in any period of 10 consecutive years.

+that it will redeem or repurchase such Securities only to the extent that such part of the aggregate principal amount of the relevant Securities to be redeemed or repurchased as was characterised as equity credit by S&P at the time of their issuance to apply to the relevant Securities after redemption of the relevant Securities upon the occurrence of an Equity Offering Linked Call Event no longer is available to the Issuer (but taking into account any changes in hybrid capital methodology or another relevant methodology or the interpretation thereof since the issuance of the relevant Securities) does not exceed such part of the net proceeds which is received by the Issuer or any subsidiary of the Issuer during the 360-day period prior to the date of such redemption or repurchase from the sale or issuance by the Issuer or any subsidiary of the Issuer to third party purchasers (other than subsidiaries of the Issuer) of securities as is characterised by S&P, at the time of sale or issuance, as equity credit.
 This is a statement of the Issuer's intention as at the date of this Prospectus and does not impose any legal obligations on the Issuer.
-Accordingly, this statement does not form part of the Conditions.
+Accordingly, this statement does not form part of the relevant Conditions.